thanhtaivtt/codeigniter-app/README.md

 ## Instalation

-- Download source and run commandline:
+- Download this source and run the commandline:

 ```sh
 $ composer install